apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 ## Extension
 -----------------
-Our extension can be divided into two parts.
+Our extensions can be divided into two parts.
 The first part is to explore in depth the in-context abilities of FROMAGe.
 This will be done by using new tasks and datasets.
 Specifically, in-context learning aims to make the model able to perform a task just by conditioning on input-output examples, without updating the actual parameters.
 In simple words, we will first give some input-output examples to the model, so it understands the task and then we will evaluate it on the query example.
 The second part of the extension is to prove whether prompt augmentations (visual and text) can lead to enhanced performance for the new tasks.

 -----------------
 &nbsp;